 I met some people from Turkey while in Pristina and one day they told me I was invited to a celebration and the Turkish Army Band was to play.
 What luck eh?
 I had the chance to see a military band play in a third country and I jumped at the chance.

 The event was held in a huge clam shell tent that had the capacity to hold hundreds of people and as I entered I could see the band at the far end set up to play.
-The place was packed with tables on the perimeter serving food and drink from Turkey other countries as well such as Austria, Italy, Sweden, France and a few others.
+The place was packed with tables on the perimeter serving food and drink from Turkey as well such as Austria, Italy, Sweden, France and a few others.
 I of course sampled as much as I could during the night but there is only so much one guy can consume.

 The band began playing and I moved in close to listen.
 The acoustics of the place worked out well and I could hear them play clearly no matter where I was.
-I should mention that I’m not a musical expert and may very well be tone deaf as I have not idea but the music I heard sounded great.
+I should mention that I’m not a musical expert and may very well be tone deaf as I’ve no idea but the music I heard sounded great.
 The orchestra played for several hours and anyone who wished could dance in an area set up in front of the players.
 I spent the night visiting with friends, making new ones, listening to music and eating.
 Generally having a great time as this turned out to be perhaps a once in a lifetime event for me as most things are.
 It was a chance event and I happened to be in the area so I can add this to a long list of places and events I’ve seen and experienced.

 The band played all sorts of music, some traditional Turkish music which I had not heard up til this time as well as more traditional classical pieces that even I had heard at some point.
 They performed marvelously and should be and probably are a point of pride for the Turks.